 Confronted with a rapidly ageing population globally, ageing has become an important challenge.
 There is no better way to respond to it than by mobilising and involving elderly people in social movements.
-In the network, we observe that an increasing number of organisations really wants to address this challenge: they act to break the isolation of older people, they organise social and culutral activities and advocate living pensons and affordable care.
+In the thematic network on the right to social protection, we observe that an increasing number of organisations really wants to address this challenge: they act to break the isolation of older people, they organise social and culutral activities and advocate living pensons and affordable care.